chicolucio/pH-diagrams/README.md

 If you use this project in a scientific publication or in classes, please consider citing as

-F. L. S. Bustamante & H. B. Soares, pH diagrams, 2021 - Available at: https://github.com/helenabenevenuto/pH-diagrams
+F. L. S. Bustamante & H. B. Soares & N. O. Souza, pH diagrams, 2021 - Available at: https://github.com/natashaosouza/pH-diagrams